raspberrypilearning/fl-programming-robotics/week-3/fl-progrobot-w3-step03.md

 **Warehouse Robots**

 A good example is robots working in a warehouse, where the movement requires following pre-set paths to collect pallets.
 Warehouses, particularly for large internet shopping companies (think Amazon or Alibaba), require a lot of stock to be moved around the massive buildings.
 The stock robots move around the warehouses to pick up cages containing items that have either just arrived or are being prepared for dispatch.
 Lines on the floor allow the robots to navigate the busy warehouse space without wasting too much computational power on navigation.
-Their primary function is to identify and move the stock pile assigned to them.
-Following the lines allows them to do this without veering off track.

 **Competitions**

 As mentioned earlier in the article, line sensing robots have securely found their place in the robotics world as a good challenge for beginner roboticists.

-These competitions pit robots against one another, challenging them to follow a line track as quickly as possible.
+This has led to the creation of competitions pit robots against one another, challenging them to follow a line track as quickly as possible.
 There are judges who watch the robots and penalise them for straying from the line - either through time penalties or in some cases disqualification.

 The size and complexities of the tracks depend on the target audience and their expected experience levels.
 Some competitions are aimed at children and so the courses are simple small ovals.
 Some more complex competitions involve line mazes for the robots to map and navigate.